d4n3sh/thedaneshproject/content/posts/2007-01-29-inspecting-the-contents-of-an-initrd-file.md

   - 893704804

 ---
-Today&#8217;s kernels are moving towards initramfs type initrd files.
-Initramfs is basicly a cpio archive so all we have to do is uncompress it&#8217;s contents to a temp folder.
+Today's kernels are moving towards initramfs type initrd files.
+Initramfs is basicly a cpio archive so all we have to do is uncompress it's contents to a temp folder.

 The example below uses the file initrd.SLES10.x64.img from a SLES 10 implementaion.